GuzhengAlive/gza-rebuild/site/content/special-thanks/_index.md

   - heading: Readers!
     text: >-
       I love the questions coming in from readers and community members!
-It's exciting to get questions and ideas and from Europe, Asia, South america, North America, so much of the world!
+It's exciting to get questions and ideas from so much of the world!
 Keep them coming!
   - heading: Specific Individuals
     text: >-
       People who have directly advanced this project through collaboration,